 Investors looking for potential trading opportunities rely on tools and charts to determine the best time to buy or sell.
 Technical analysis accounts for the gap between how much a stock should be worth and the value the market is placing on it.

-Traders use a combination of tools such as moving averages and chart formations to analyze the market and determine the best time for a trade.
+Traders use a combination of tools such as moving averages and chart formations to analyse the market and determine the best time for a trade.
 Technical analysis holds that history repeats itself, and that looking at past trends can help predict future stock behavior.

 There are different strategies and tools that can help investors perform a technical analysis of a particular stock or a sector.
 For example, one such strategy is to track two moving averages on a stock and look for the crossover point.